 For an introduction to Simulator mode in Unity, please see Vuforia Play Mode in Unity.

-Test your Area Target project with the Simulator mode located in Vuforia Configuration under Play Mode.
+Test your Area Target with the Simulator mode located in Vuforia Configuration under Play Mode.
 Set up your preferences for Walking Speed and Key Bindings and press the Play button.
-This allows you to navigate through your environment, providing you with a full preview of your scene and chance to test your effects and interactive components.
+Simulator mode allows you to navigate through your environment, providing you with a full preview of your scene and chance to test your effects and interactive components.

 Build your Unity Project